 These casinos offer a wide range of classic casino games.
-This includes slots, video poker, blackjack, craps, roulette, and many other casino table games.
+Available games include slots, video poker, blackjack, craps, roulette, and many other casino table games.
 These platforms include most of the same games seen on the casino floors of Atlantic City.

-New Jersey’s mobile casino platforms offer an abundant variety of slot machines.
+New Jersey’s mobile casino platforms offer an abundant variety of slot games.
 The Golden Nugget online casino, for example, has more than 600 variants of slots to choose from.

-Live dealer games are also a popular option in New Jersey’s online casinos.
+Live dealer games are also a popular option at New Jersey’s online casinos.
 These games combine the best of live and online gaming.
-They give players the ability to interact with a live dealer, as well as other players, at selected table games.
+They give players the ability to interact with a live dealer, as well as other players, at select table games.